70 Is The New 62

 - your age 66 benefit is $100 per year

-If you delay one more year, you will instead receive $108 per year.
+If you delay until age 67, you will instead receive $108 per year.
 You lost $100 of benefits for one year but your benefit will permanently be $8 larger.

 How many years do you need to live in order for the extra $8 per year to make up the one-time loss of $100?
-It is about 13 years.
+It is ~13 years.
 Ignoring the interest on the money, you give up $100 once to get $8 more every year (100/8 ≈ 13).
+Your annual inflation adjustment will also start with a base that is 8% larger.
+That will become meaningful over the years.

 So, when you turn 66, if you believe you have 14+ years to live, delay your benefit claim.
 Continue to re-assess this decision through age 70 as your benefit increases 8% for each year you further delay.